reachtokarthik/D/MODEL_EVALUATION.md

   - Class probability distribution (chart and table)
   - Interpretation based on confidence level
   - Technical details of the prediction
+  - Grad-CAM heatmap visualization highlighting regions that influenced the prediction

 ## Programmatic Usage